gvwilson/thirdbit/src/fiction/cloudherd/index.md

 for some idiot of a mushroom miner to stumble over.
 It didn't matter.
-Two of Stale's elders had already died, their whole bodies covered with indecipherable lettering that spread relentlessly as their fevers climbed and climbed.
+Two of Stale's elders had already died, their fevers climbing and climbing as indecipherable lettering spread relentlessly across their bodies.
 People had tried to be careful, but Stale was a small place, and now it was Noxy's turn.*